ARTICLES OF INCORPORATION

 Section 3.
 Place of Meeting.

-The annual meeting to elect Directors is held on the island of Hawaii as the Board of Directors shall determine.
+The annual meeting to elect Officers is held on the island of Hawaii as the Board of Directors shall determine.

 Section 4.
 Annual Meeting.